 We'll explore why renting could actually be a viable alternative to buying and in some cases, even better than buying a property - depending on your situation.

 Let's start with the freedom that renting can buy you.
 You'll be able to upsize, downsize or re-locate at a rate a homebuyer could never achieve.
 Mortgages can restrict homebuyers from moving regularly, unlike the flexibility renting allows, with some rentals being available on 6-month contracts.
 Renting is also far simpler than the complex process of buying and selling a property.

 The cost-saving associated with maintenance repairs can often be overlooked - but it shouldn't be.
 Broken washing machine?
 Contact your landlord.
 Did the boiler break down?
 Contact your landlord.
 Has the kitchen ceiling fallen through?
 Contact your landlord.
-Even smaller maintenance jobs like leaks, repairs and general wear and tear all fall under a landlord's responsibility and if you owned your own home, you'd have to foot the bill yourself.
+Even smaller maintenance jobs like leaks, repairs and general wear and tear all fall under a landlord's responsibility.
+However, if you owned your own home, you'd have to foot the bill yourself.

-When it comes to renting vs buying, it all depends on your personal situation and what's best for you may change over time, but it's clear that renting does provide a plethora of benefits.
-Not only does it allow you flexibility to move around and no maintenance costs - it's also a much simpler process than buying your own property.
+When it comes to renting versus buying, it all depends on your personal situation and what's best for you may change over time, but it's clear that renting does provide a plethora of benefits.
+Not only does it allow you the flexibility to move around and no maintenance costs - it's also a much simpler process than buying your own property.